Student Government Association

 - Voting for all executive offices shall be by secret ballot.
 Such voting is limited to members of the Student Government Association.

-- The Student Government Association Advisor, Director of Student Activities, or their representative will count the ballot along with three uninvolved individuals the next school day following the closing of the poles.
+- The Student Government Association Advisor, Director of Athletics and Activities, or their representative will verify the ballot the next school day following the closing of the poles.

 - The candidate for office who receives a simple majority vote shall be declared the new officer.